-We've been designing jewelry for over three decades and through the years have come to adopt an uncommon methodology.
+We've been designing jewelry for over three decades and, through the years, have come to adopt a unique methodology.
 Most jewelry and fashion designers start by assessing new trends like this year's palette of popular colors.
 Then they outline their ideas and procure the elements, like gems or stones, that they need to execute their vision.

 Then we determine what settings will fit best and begin searching for stampings and castings that suit the pieces we're working with.
-Inevitably we have one gorgeous glass cameo or opal in a bizarre size that no pre-made setting fits and so we'll have a setting custom manufactured.
+Inevitably we have one gorgeous glass cameo or opal in a bizarre size that no pre-made setting fits.
+So we'll have a setting custom manufactured.